easycoder/rbrstory/rbrstory/software/configurator.md

 A newly-discovered system has no devices; the ones you see in the picture are for an existing system.
 On the left, _Scan for devices_ lets you add devices to the system, one by one.
 This is a complex procedure but the configurator takes care of it all.

 When an RBR-Now device is installed into a product, the first thing is to flash it with Micropython, taking care to pick the version for the particular variant of ESP32.
 Currently they are all ESP32-C3.
 See the Micropython website for instructions on how to do this on the command line, or you may find Thonny is able to do it.
 We provide an EasyCoder script, `flash-device.ecs`, that will do the job for you if the files are all in the right places.
 If you have downloaded the RBR repository this should be the case.
-The tool requires adafruit-ampy to be installed:
+The tool requires `adafruit-ampy`r00m8Yr00m to be installed:
 ```
 pip install adafruit-ampy
 ```